attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 Every cryptocoin has "coinbase", which are the brand new coins that come as the "block reward" in a new block.
 All coinbase traditionally goes to a transparent address.

-Shielded coinbase is a new feature of Zcash Protocol where a miner can choose to miner to a shielded address (zaddr) instead of a transparent address (taddr).
+Shielded coinbase is a new feature of Zcash Protocol where a miner can mine to a shielded address (zaddr) instead of a transparent address (taddr).
 Sounds like a huge privacy win, right?
 At first glance, yes.
 But then with further perusal, we will find that because of *how* Zcash Company chose to implement this feature and because of some previous technical limitations, this feature will actually *reduce* privacy of the individual